Electoral Integrity Framework: Description

-- The principles were defined — timeless, enduring, high-level principles that are grounded in the CEA.
+- The principles were defined — timeless, enduring, high-level principles that are consistent with the CEA.
 While they may evolve over time, it is understood that these principles will remain essential to the conduct of free and fair elections.

 - For each principle, the objectives were identified, allowing for a clear and specific description of what each principle looks like in practice.

 - Examples of Elections Canada's actions were provided to help achieve or maintain each objective, demonstrating how electoral integrity by design is already engrained in the agency's programs, policies and business practices.